 Doris’ career has allowed her to work closely with art organizations and artists.
 Her training had come from various sources, such as the Arts Student's League, Parsons School of Design; the Botanical Illustration Program at the New York Botanical Garden and Wave Hill.

 She has studied with Laura Vogel, Botanical Illustrator at NYBG; Wennie Huang; watercolorist at Wave Hill and The 92nd Street Y; Dan Welden, printmaker; and David Dunlop, painter.
 These artists have all been great mentors to Doris in her artistic work.

 Doris has been exhibiting her artwork since the 80’s, where she was part of group exhibition entitled Comadres at El Museo Del Barrio, featuring women artists.
 Her work has been featured as part of Riverdale Art Association group exhibitions with at the Grinton I. Will Public Library; Riverdale—Yonkers Society for Ethical Culture; and Gallery 18 at the Riverdale YM-YWHA.
-Doris has also collaborated in group exhibitions at the Blue Door Art Gallery, Riverfront Gallery; KRVC's Gallery 505; as well as PRIDA's group exhibition at El Barrio's Artspace PS109 and throughout New York City.
+Doris has also collaborated in group exhibitions at the Blue Door Art Gallery, Riverfront Gallery; KRVC's Gallery 505; as well as PRIDA's sell out group exhibition's at El Barrio's Artspace PS109 and throughout New York City.

 Doris states, “It is said, that ‘nature touches the spirit of man’, it certainly has touched my soul.”